Above the Line Costs - Definition

 Above-The-Line Costs Definition

-Here the “line” refers to the line that divides gross profit from operating costs.
+Here the line refers to the line that divides gross profit from operating costs.
 For the companies providing services, this indicates to the line that separates the operating income from other expenses.
-Thus, Above-The-Line costs are the expenses that exceed that line.
 Above-The-Line is used by the companies for characterizing their earning and expenses during normal operations that impact the profit but do not have any effect on the capital.
-On an income statement of the manufacturing companies, the cost above the line is generally known as COS (cost of sales) or COGS (cost of goods sold).
+On an income statement of the manufacturing company, the above-the-line costs are generally known as COS (cost of sales) or COGS (cost of goods sold).
 The service providing companies consider the expenditure that is above the line as an expense at the top of the line.

 A Little More on What is Above-The-Line Costs